webpack/docs/tutorials/getting-started/1.4 first-loader/README.md

 webpack can only handle js natively, so we need the `css-loader` to process css files.
 We also need the `style-loader` to apply the styles in the css file.

-Create a empty `node_modules` folder.

 Run `npm install css-loader style-loader` to install the loaders.
-(They need to be installed locally, without `-g`)
+(They need to be installed locally, without `-g`) This will create a `node_modules` folder for you, in which the loaders will live.

 Let's use them: